-This will be a place for Sam and Lawrence Freedman to share ideas and reactions to events.
-We both write for other publications and will continue to do so but we see as an opportunity to develop themes more consistently than can be done in occasional commissioned pieces.
+This is a place for Sam and Lawrence Freedman to share ideas and reactions to events.
+We both write for other publications and will continue to do so but this Substack is an opportunity to develop themes more consistently than can be done in occasional commissioned pieces.

 Sam mainly writes about policy and politics – ranging pretty widely.
-This includes rapid analyses of Government announcements; thematic pieces on trends; and some political analysis.
-He will also use policy issues to explore his interests in behavioural psychology; psephology and forecasting.
+This includes rapid analyses of Government announcements; thematic pieces on trends; and policy analysis.
+He will also use policy issues to explore his interests in behavioural psychology, psephology and forecasting.

 Lawrence focuses primarily on foreign affairs, focusing on the background history and strategic judgements lying behind international news stories.
 For instance what are the consequences of the decline of American influence in the Middle East?
 What are the implications if China it can no longer sustain the economic growth that has propelled it to a top position in the international hierarchy?
 He sometimes writes on UK politics too.